 To make the most of your next check-up, here are some things to do before you go:

-- Review your family health history
+- Review your family medical history

 - Find out if you are due for any general screenings or vaccinations